nine7nine/Xenomai-Archlinux/README.md

 source package to build a cobalt/xenomai linux kernel.
 This is the 'dual-kernel' approach to providing RT, used in Xenomai.
 Linux-xenomai must be used with the 'xenomai-cobalt' source package. (more on that below).
 For convenience, I have added a repo/kernel sources for this package; https://github.com/nine7nine/linux-4.1.18-xenomai ...
 The PKGBUILD will grab this 'pre-patched' xenomai/cobalt dual-kernel, avoiding having to manually step through applying the cobalt/ipipe patchwork.

+Additionally, my source package enables gcc optimizations and adds support for the BFQ io scheduler.

 That all said, you should still be reading through the documentation, as there is important information.
 For example, there are a number of different kernel parameters, etc; https://xenomai.org/installing-xenomai-3-x/

 # Xenomai-cobalt